wombleton/gitlaw-nz/acts/H/Health and Safety in Employment Act 1992.md

     *   (c) any person has received notification from the Secretary under [section 54(2)][105] that an inspector has not and will not take enforcement action against any possible defendant in respect of the same matter.

-    (3) Despite subsection (2)(b), a person may lay an information even though an enforcement authority has taken prosecution action if---
+    (3) Despite subsection (2)(b), a person may file a charging document even though an enforcement authority has taken prosecution action if---

-    *   (a) the person has leave of the court to lay the information; and
+    *   (a) the person has leave of the court to file the charging document; and

     *   (b) subsection (2)(a) and (c) is complied with.

-    Section 54A: inserted, on 5 May 2003, by [section 27][217] of the Health and Safety in Employment Amendment Act 2002 (2002 No 86).
+    Section 54A: inserted, on 5 May 2003, by [section 27][218] of the Health and Safety in Employment Amendment Act 2002 (2002 No 86).

+    Section 54A heading: replaced, on 1 July 2013, by [section 413][151] of the Criminal Procedure Act 2011 (2011 No 81).

+    Section 54A(1): amended, on 1 July 2013, by [section 413][151] of the Criminal Procedure Act 2011 (2011 No 81).

+    Section 54A(2): amended, on 1 July 2013, by [section 413][151] of the Criminal Procedure Act 2011 (2011 No 81).

+    Section 54A(3): amended, on 1 July 2013, by [section 413][151] of the Criminal Procedure Act 2011 (2011 No 81).

+    Section 54A(3)(a): amended, on 1 July 2013, by [section 413][151] of the Criminal Procedure Act 2011 (2011 No 81).

-##### 54B Time limit for laying information
+##### 54B Time limit for filing charging document

-*   (1) An information in respect of an offence against this Act may be laid at any time within 6 months after the earlier of---
+*   (1) Despite anything to the contrary in [section 25][221] of the Criminal Procedure Act 2011, the limitation period in respect of an offence against this Act ends on the date that is 6 months after the earlier of---

     *   (a) the date when the incident, situation, or set of circumstances to which the offence relates first became known to an inspector; or